-Preventative Measures: BCFNJC, BC, and Canada will ensure all Industry partners comply with mandatory prevention and training measures that guarantee the safety, security and over all well-being of Indigenous women, girls, and 2S+.

-• Impact Benefit Agreements (IBAs) will be negotiated with local First Nations in all projects including a minimum standard for the Industry Partners:
+- A. Preventative Measures: BCFNJC, BC, and Canada will ensure all Industry partners comply with mandatory prevention and training measures that guarantee the safety, security and over all well-being of Indigenous women, girls, and 2SLGBTQIA+. - Impact Benefit Agreements (IBAs) will be negotiated with local First Nations in all projects including a minimum standard for the Industry Partners: - A gender based socio-economic impact assessment to ensure proper social infrastructure and resources are in place prior to development to

-- o A gender based socio-economic impact assessment to ensure proper social infrastructure and resources are in place prior to development to protect Indigenous women, girls, and 2S+.
+- protect Indigenous women, girls, and 2SLGBTQIA+.
 This includes funding for educational and social programs as determined by the community.
-These assessments will guarantee the needs of impacted Indigenous women, girls, and 2S+ are at the forefront of protection and prevention of land, gender, and race-based violence. - Mandatory cultural training specific to impacted First Nation Communities to ensure Industry workers are respecting and acknowledging the First Nations land they are working on.
-Training will include Indigenous-led, distinctions based, culturally informed education including the historical and present-day impacts that resource extraction and man camps have on Indigenous women, girls, and 2S+.
-This includes education on the MMIWG2S+ genocide. - o Independent reporting systems to monitor and hold accountable the system of toxic masculinity that impacts both industry employed and non-employed Indigenous women, girls, and 2S+.
-These measures will include increased training and reporting on human trafficking, violence, sexual assaults, rape, murder, sex work (Indigenous women being taken advantage of in camps) and drug and alcohol abuse. - Transparent communication protocol requirements for industry partners to report out and provide evidence of adherence to the agreements. - Hiring of an Indigenous liaison(s) from impacted communities who will be present during projects and will oversee IBA's are being implemented in the proper way.

-Funding: BCFNJC, BC and Canada will develop a funding stream to support First Nations communities and Indigenous women, girls, and 2S+ impacted by resource extraction and/or man camps by providing direct services that protect Indigenous women, girls, and 2S+ from the risks associated with these camps.

-- Funding for communities to train and employ their own Industry Liaisons who will be the direct form of contact when Industry is working close to or directly on First Nations land and can uphold Impact Benefit Agreements. - o Funding will be available to First Nation communities to increase safety measures due to the influx of resource extraction and placement of man camps.
-This includes increased surveillance (security cameras and community safety officers), safe transportation programs to and from community and safety and awareness workshops. - o In alignment with the OCAP principles and working towards data sovereignty Indigenous peoples will have access to funding for Indigenous-led research to increase the data on the impacts that man camps and resource extraction has on Indigenous women, girls, and 2S+.
+These assessments will guarantee the needs of impacted Indigenous women, girls, and 2SLGBTQIA+ are at the forefront of protection and prevention of land, gender, and race-based violence. - Mandatory cultural training specific to impacted First Nation Communities to ensure Industry workers are respecting and acknowledging the First Nations land they are working on.
+Training will include Indigenous-led, distinctions based, culturally informed education including the historical and present-day impacts that resource extraction and man camps have on Indigenous women, girls, and 2SLGBTQIA+.
+This includes education on the MMIWG2S+ genocide. - Independent reporting systems to monitor and hold accountable the system of toxic masculinity that impacts both industry employed and non-employed Indigenous women, girls, and 2SLGBTQIA+.
+These measures will include increased training and reporting on human trafficking, violence, sexual assaults, rape, murder, sex work (Indigenous women being taken advantage of in camps) and drug and alcohol abuse. - Transparent communication protocol requirements for industry partners to report out and provide evidence of adherence to the agreements. - Hiring of an Indigenous liaison(s) from impacted communities who will be present during projects and will oversee IBA's are being implemented in the proper way. - B. Funding: BCFNJC will work with BC and Canada to advocate for the creation of a14 funding stream to support First Nations communities and Indigenous women, girls, and 2SLGBTIA+ impacted by resource extraction and/or man camps by providing direct services that protect Indigenous women, girls, and 2SLGBTQIA+ from the risks associated with these camps. - Funding for communities to train and employ their own Industry Liaisons who will be the direct form of contact when Industry is working close to or directly on First Nations land and can uphold Impact Benefit Agreements. - Funding will be available to First Nation communities to increase safety measures due to the influx of resource extraction and placement of man camps.
+This includes increased surveillance (security cameras and community safety officers), safe transportation programs to and from community, and safety and awareness workshops. - In alignment with the First Nations Ownership, Control, Access, and Possession (OCAP) Principles and working towards data sovereignty, Indigenous Peoples will have access to funding for Indigenous-led research to increase the data on the impacts that man camps and resource extraction has on Indigenous women, girls, and 2SLGBTQIA+.